Pyxis: A ground-based demonstrator for formation-flying optical interferometry: Introduction and Background

 \section{Introduction and Background}

 High angular resolution astrophysics, in particular optical/infrared (IR) interferometry, is in a golden age.
-Instruments such as GRAVITY \cite{Abuter2017} and MATISSE \cite{Lopez2022} at the VLTI and MIRC-X \cite{Anugu2020} on the CHARA array have produced stunning scientific results, including imaging the starspots on a distant giant star\cite{Roettenbacher2016}, the first astrometric confirmation of a planet\cite{Lacour2021}, and of course, the characterisation of a supermassive compact object at the centre of our galaxy\cite{Gravity2019}, leading to the 2020 Nobel Prize in physics.
+Instruments such as GRAVITY \cite{Abuter2017} and MATISSE \cite{Lopez2022} at the VLTI and MIRC-X \cite{Anugu2020} on the CHARA array have produced stunning scientific results, including imaging the starspots on a distant giant star\cite{Roettenbacher2016}, the first astrometric confirmation of a planet\cite{Lacour2021}, and of course, the characterisation of a supermassive compact object at the centre of our galaxy\cite{Gravity2019}, \red{contributing} to the 2020 Nobel Prize in physics.
 However, there are still questions yet unexplored that only interferometry will be able to probe.

 One such avenue is the direct imaging of exoplanets.
 One of the major goals of exoplanet research is identifying potentially habitable worlds that may harbour life, and to that end one needs access to the atmosphere of the planet to look for biosignatures \cite{Schwieterman2018}.
 Transmission spectroscopy is promising for the characterisation of hydrogen rich atmospheres, but is challenging for terrestrial atmospheres\cite{DiamondLowe2020}.
 Hence direct imaging is one of the only techniques available to obtain atmospheric spectra from terrestrial planets.
-In order to accomplish this, however, we require minimising the contrast between a planet and it's host star---which for terrestrial planets lies in the mid-infrared (MIR).
-To obtain the sensitivity needed, as well as avoiding telluric contamination, we also require these telescopes to be in space; producing challenges in having large coronagraphic apertures with the required angular resolution.
+In order to accomplish this, however, we require minimising the contrast between a planet and its host star---which for terrestrial planets lies in the mid-infrared (MIR).
+To obtain the sensitivity needed, as well as avoiding telluric contamination, we also require these telescopes to be in space, producing challenges in having large coronagraphic apertures with the required angular resolution.

-Hence space-based interferometry has long been recognised as the only way to take MIR spectra of Earth-like planets\cite{Cockell2009,Defrere2018}, and is simulated to have similar or greater yield compared to the largest launchable $>$\$10B coronagraphic telescopes in detecting any habitable planet biosignatures \cite{Kammerer2018,LIFE1}.
+Hence space-based interferometry has long been recognised as \red{an ideal and cost-effective} way to take MIR spectra of Earth-like planets\cite{Cockell2009,Defrere2018}, and is simulated to have similar or greater yield compared to the largest launchable $>$\$10B coronagraphic telescopes in detecting any habitable planet biosignatures \cite{Kammerer2018,LIFE1}.
 Once the required aperture diameter becomes too large to construct mechanically or to launch, the only option is to launch parts of the mirror as separate light collector spacecraft with light combined in a beam combiner spacecraft—becoming a space interferometer.